chrisgrieser/nvim-recorder/README.md

 ### Basics
 - `startStopRecording`: Starts recording to the current macro slot (so you do not need to specify a register).
 Press again to end the recording.
+- `playMacro`: Plays the macro in the current slot (without the need to specify a register).
 - `switchSlot`: Cycles through the registers you specified in the configuration.
 Also show a notification with the slot and its content.
 (The currently selected slot can be seen in the [status line component](#status-line-components). )
 - `editMacro`: Lets you modify the macro recorded in the active slot.
+(Be aware that these are the keystrokes in "encoded" form.)
-- `playMacro`: Plays the macro in the current slot (without the need to specify a register).
+- `yankMacro`: Copies the current macro in decoded form that can be used to create a mapping from it.

 > 💡 For recursive macros (playing a macro inside a macro), you can still use the default command `@a`.